sbecker11/flock-of-postcards/README.md

 - Note that the "Go Live" button now shows either "Port : 5500" or "Port : 5501"

-- Click the button below that matches the "Go Live" button's new Port value:
+- Click the button below that matches the "Go Live" button's new Port value to start running the app in a new window in your default browser:
     <a href="http://localhost:5500/index.html"><img src="./static_content/graphics/GoLivePort5500.png"/></a>
     <a href="http://localhost:5501/index.html"><img src="./static_content/graphics/GoLivePort5501.png"/></a>

+- Click it again to stop the app and close the browser window.

-- You should now be up and running with the website's default configuration which by default shows off MY OWN stellar technology career.
+You should now be up and running with the website's default configuration which by default shows off MY OWN stellar technology career.

 But wouldn't it be better to configure the app to show off your own illustrious career?